mmujynya/snex/README.md

 ## USAGE
 - Create an Excalidraw scene with P blank pages for a given series (‘N5’ for Manta, ‘N6’ for other models)
   - This is needed because Excalidraw has an infinite canvas, while the Supernote format relies on pages of a given dimension.
 We simulate the SN pages by creating frame objects.
-  - Command: python snex.py ‘<series> P’
+  - Command: python snex.py "<series> P"
-  - For example: Python snex.py ‘N5 4’ will create a scene compatible fir Manta with 4 pages in the root folder
+  - For example: Python snex.py ‘N5 4’ will create a scene compatible for Manta with 4 pages in the root folder

 - Export a notebook to Excalidraw
   - Command: Python snex.py <filename with .note extension>
   - For example: python snex.py 'test/alice.note' will create 'alice.note.excalidraw' in the 'test' subfolder.
 In Excalidraw, you can load such file from the menu-> open buttons

-  Head to [Excalidraw website](https://excalidraw.com/) look at the hamburger menu button, use 'open" menu then browse to load the generated file with the extension '.excalidraw'
+  Head to [Excalidraw website](https://excalidraw.com/) look at the hamburger menu button, use "open" menu then browse to load the generated file with the extension ".excalidraw"

 - Import an Excalidraw file to Supernote
   - Command: python snex.py <filename with .excalidraw extension >